Barnet, Vermont We remember here Acharya Michael Greenleaf, a senior teacher in Shambhala and a co-founder of the wildly successful Mukpo Institute.

 In college, Mr. Greenleaf’s World Literature professor accused him of plagiarism.
 Michael’s paper reported on the story of a teenager in rural Africa.
 Apparently his observations mirrored scholarship at the time.
 Mr. Greenleaf, who would forever deny the charge, credited his grasp of ‘primitive’ culture from “having attended High School in Texas.”
 The next semester, Michael changed his major to Accounting.

 Graduating during the recession of 1982, Michael struggled to find a job in his chosen profession.
-After pounding the pavement, Michael received an offer to join the CPA firm of Shepard, Schwartz and Harris.
+After pounding the pavement, he received an offer to join the CPA firm of Shepard, Schwartz and Harris.
 New to the rough and tumble of business, loud noises and surprises at the office could startle the rookie.
-“If the client shouted, or if the partner forcefully passed gas, I was in danger of wetting my pants,” he shared, while reminiscing about his start in accounting.
+“If the client shouted, or if the partner forcefully passed gas, I was in danger of soiling my suit,” he shared, while reminiscing about his start in accounting.

 In 1986 Michael left the CPA profession to join a biotech start-up.
 Committed to the development of novel anti-cancer compounds, the enterprise had only to “go public” to make its shareholder/employees millionaires overnight.
 Two years later the promise faded.
 During in vivo testing, the leading compound wiped out an entire floor of laboratory mice.
 In spite of this experience, Acharya Greenleaf remained charmed by the prospect of having money without actually doing anything to earn it.